Skip to main content

 • You reset Cognee’s memory so you’re working with a clean graph.

-• You added two documents, each tagged with one or more NodeSet labels.
+• You remembered two documents, each tagged with one or more NodeSet labels.

 • The first document is only linked to AI_Memory.